 Stage 3: sufficient ties test

-The ties test combines day-count with the number of UK ties.
-Four ties are available for arrivers (individuals not UK-resident in any of the three preceding tax years):
+The ties test combines your day-count with the number of UK ties you hold.
+Four ties apply to arrivers (not UK-resident in any of the three preceding tax years):

-Leavers (individuals UK-resident in any of the three preceding tax years) also have a fifth tie:
+Leavers (UK-resident in any of the three preceding tax years) also pick up a fifth tie:

 The day-count matrix (Sch 45 para 18 for arrivers; para 19 for leavers) sets the ties threshold for residence.
 For arrivers: 16 to 45 days requires all 4 ties; 46 to 90 days requires 3 ties; 91 to 120 days requires 2 ties; 121 to 182 days requires 1 tie.
 For leavers the matrix is harsher (residence triggers at lower day-counts).